-At Michigan Technological University, our 7,300+ crazy smart students build and launch nanosatellites, make prosthetic ankles better, and connect robots with kids.
-This year alone, Michigan Tech undergraduates will spend 126,000 hours working alongside faculty mentors on paid research.
-Our 18 centers and institutes are armed with $78.6 million in research expenditures.
-Huskies go on to earn the ninth highest early career salaries in the country at $66,400 (median).
-It's a future like no other.
+At Michigan Technological University, our 7,000+ Huskies build and launch nanosatellites, make prosthetic ankles better, and connect robots with kids.
+This year alone, Michigan Tech undergraduates will spend more than 107,000 hours working alongside faculty mentors on paid research.
+Our 16 centers and institutes are armed with $91.1 million in research expenditures.
+Graduates go on to earn the ninth highest starting salaries in the country at $65,000 (median).
+We're a flagship for tomorrow—with Huskies at the helm.

 Michigan Technological University